Sanshain/graphql-types-generator/README.md

 - `overRules?: object` - rules over server types (override server types!).
 For example: `{cursor: 'Base64String'}`
 - `separateFileForArgumentsTypes?: boolean` - separate argument types and queries result types
 - `verbose?: boolean` - includes additional logs output to the console
+- `watch?: boolean | number` - watch mode (number by default is the delay between flogging the file (by default is 250 ms))

 ## How it works by rules?